jascdk/esphome_wavinahc9000v3/INSTALLATION.md

 Provide at most one of the two.
 If your interface auto-manages half-duplex, you can omit both entirely.

+### Module Profiles
+- Default (implicit): Works for most MAX3485/75176 breakouts.
+- `module: ustepper`: Adds additional pre/post transmit guard delays and clears the RX buffer before writes.
+Use this when you interface the controller through the uStepper RS485 add-on – it prevents truncated acknowledgements on ESP32-C3 boards.

 ## Step 1: Base ESPHome Config
 Start with a lean configuration that includes logging and a helper service to trigger the YAML dump: